Gift Industry Statistics [All You Need To Know]

 • 60% believe that High School Graduations warrant gifts.

-• 60% believe that Valentines Day warrant a gift.
+• 60% believe that Valentine’s Day warrants a gift.

-• On average people spend $832 for Christmas gifts and decorations.
+• On average people spend $832 on Christmas gifts and decorations.

 • US retail sales increased by +14% In November and December (2022) from the previous year (2021).